June 26, 2019

 Experience the Growth Mindset

 We hope you enjoy these growth mindset activities for kids, but that's not all.
-Did you know that Wabisabi Learning has developed a simple but effective free resource that you can have in your classroom every day?
+Did you know that Wabisabi Learning has developed a simple but effective resource that you can have in your classroom every day?
 We call it the Growth Mindset Poster.
 It compares the characteristics of a fixed mindset beside those of the growth mindset—it's a powerful visual reminder of just how enabling the growth mindset can be.